Kareithdyce/Dove-and-Owl/README.md

 ## Debugging

-When running the game press the g-key to get the current stats of the player:
+When running the game press the G-key to get the current stats of the player:

 * Current x.